ondeowl/RCPNT-FM/readme.md

 ----

 - Check help-control.pd to know more about parameters.
-- Port for OSC stream is 8006
+- The UDP port is 8006

 Known Problems and limitations: